Why You Need A WordPress Website Care Plan

 WordPress is software, and as with any software, it needs to be updated to add new features, improve performance, fix bugs and patch security flaws.

-Many website owners are worried about doing software updates; incase it breaks their website.
-Others don’t have the time or technical know-how to make sure a safe is safe and secure.
+Many website owners worry about updating the software if it breaks their website.
+Others don’t have the time or technical know-how to ensure a safe and secure.
 Some don’t realise the importance of software updates.

 Our care plan takes all the stress out of updating.
-You no longer have to worry about what happens if your theme or a plugin isn’t compatible with a new WordPress update or vice versa.
+For example, you no longer have to worry about what happens if your theme or a plugin isn’t compatible with a new WordPress update or vice versa.

 5. Monthly report – you can rest easy knowing it’s under control

-Monthly reports give you insights into the work we carry out each month to keep your site up and running.
+Monthly reports give you insights into the work we do each month to keep your site up and running.

-- When the most current backup was created
+- When we created the most current backup

 - Any performance or security issues found